moraes/tipfy/docs/source/tutorials/hello-world.rst

   ``post()`` method, and so on.

 - ``RequestHandler`` methods receive keyword arguments from the routing system.
-  In this case, we won't receive any arguments, but this is worth noting.
+  These are variables extracted from the current URL according to the rules you define.
+In this case, we won't receive any arguments, but this is worth noting anyway.

 - The handler must always returns a ``werkzeug.Response`` object.